OppaiJaeger/python-automation-portfolio/music-recommender-engine/README.md

 - **Text Preprocessing**: Cleans and prepares raw text data by removing punctuation, stop words, and applying stemming.
 - **TF-IDF Vectorization**: Converts lyrical content into a numerical format for analysis.
 - **Cosine Similarity**: Calculates the similarity between songs to find the most relevant recommendations.
-- **User Interface**: A simple command-line interface to get user input and display recommendations.
+- **Interactive User Interface**: A simple command-line interface is available in both the notebook and the standalone script to get user input and display recommendations.

 ## Methodology

 This project follows a standard content-based filtering pipeline.

 1. **Data Preprocessing**: Lyrical content is cleaned and standardized using a custom function that removes punctuation, filters out common stop words, and applies stemming to reduce words to their root form.
 2. **Vectorization**: The processed lyrics are converted into a numerical matrix using the **TF-IDF (Term Frequency-Inverse Document Frequency)** vectorizer.
 This method assigns a numerical weight to each word, reflecting its importance in a song's lyrics.
 3. **Similarity Calculation**: The similarity between each song is calculated using **Cosine Similarity**, a metric that measures the cosine of the angle between two TF-IDF vectors.
 4. **Recommendation Logic**: The system takes a song as input, finds its most similar songs from the similarity matrix, and returns the top-N recommendations.

 ## File Structure